Bru-sic/week_01_homework/README.md

 <!-- Implementation notes
 The following features have been used in this markdown document:
   1. Basic Markdown: # Headings, unordered lists, ordered lists, hyperlinks, text styling (bold, italic etc), backslash escaping of special symbols, images (from this repository and external sources eg YouTube), line breaks, quotes, source comments
-  2. Enhanced / Advanced Markdown / HTML (note: some features only work on GitHub User Interface not Visual Studio Code): Footnotes, Accordion (HTML summary/details tags), Mouse-over for defined terms (HTML anchor tag), use of HTML entities (eg &nbsp; ), tables
+  2. Enhanced / Advanced Markdown / HTML (note: some features only work on GitHub User Interface not Visual Studio Code): Footnotes, Accordion (HTML summary/details tags), Mouse-over for defined terms (see aHTML anchor tag), use of HTML entities (eg &nbsp; ), tables
   3. User features: a disclaimer, a table of contents, a glossary of defined terms and acronyms, mouse-over for abbreviations.

+Acknowledgement goes to Brian Childress at https://brianchildress.co/variables-in-markdown/ and  John Gruber on https://daringfireball.net/projects/markdown/syntax#link for demonstrating the technique of variables in markdown through use of links.
+This approach stays more true to pure markdown versus the inital approach that had been taken using HTML anchor tags, eg: '<a href="#glossary-title">Glossary definition</a>', which also meant duplication of the definition text at each reference.

 TO DO:
 * technology stack include XRPL and its associated stacks